-The Wilmington Bypass, a planned 25-mile freeway to run from US 17 near Scotts Hill westward over to I-40 then further west to US 74-76 then south to US 17 near the town of Town Creek is currently signed as Interstate 140 along part of the western half of its route, signed NC 140 over its southern most completed section, and designated NC 140 along its eastern half.
+The Wilmington Bypass is a 25-mile freeway runs from US 17 near Scotts Hill westward over to I-40 then further west to US 74-76 then south to US 17 near the town of Town Creek.
+The highway is currently signed as Interstate 140 along part of the western half of its route and designated NC 140 along its eastern half, it is also signed as US 17, though officially that highway has been routed back through Wilmington (see below).
 The following map showed the completed sections of the route in 2006:

 Map courtesy of Wilmingtontoday.com

-Work on the next two sections from US 421 to US 74-76, approximately 7 miles, was originally scheduled to start in 2009,5 but this segment's construction was delayed until 2014.
+Work on the next section from US 421 to US 74-76, approximately 7 miles, was originally scheduled to start in 2009,5 but this segment's construction was delayed until 2014.
 Instead what was to be the final section, approximately 5 miles from US 74-76 to US 17 near its intersection with NC 87, became the fourth segment to be constructed.
-Funded through federal stimulus moneys, work began under a design-build contract in late March 2010 (for more details, see below)6 and was completed in September 2014.7
+Funded through federal stimulus moneys, work began under a design-build contract in late March 2010 (for more details, see below)6 and was completed in September 2014.7 The final section from US 421 to US-74/76 opened in December 19, 2017, the westbound section opening midday and the eastbound section in the evening.8 A ribbon-cutting for the last section was held on December 15, though the road didn't open to the public for another week.9

 A future I-140 interchange is planned for Blue Clay Road but is not planned to be built until around 2024.
 This will take traffic to the Wilmington International Airport.
-An additional exit is planned east of I-40 for the planned Military Cutoff Road Extension, which may become part of a planned new section of US 17 running north of Scotts Hill.8
+An additional exit is planned east of I-40 for the planned Military Cutoff Road Extension, which will become part of a planned new section of US 17 running north of Scotts Hill.10

-Here's the official NCDOT timetable for the construction of the Western Portion of the Wilmington Bypass12:
+Here was the official 2007 NCDOT timetable for the construction of the Western Portion of the Wilmington Bypass.
+The BA and BB sections were completed ahead of this schedule14:

 |Segment||Location||Length||Start Date||Completion Date|